pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 <div id="hp_read_swf-relaxed"></div>

-It's even worse for the single-cleanup `hp_read_swf` read sequence: there's no ABA protection, so a cleanup helper can pin an old value in `record.help.cell_or_pin`.
+The stale read problem is even worse for the single-cleanup `hp_read_swf` read sequence: there's no ABA protection, so a cleanup helper can pin an old value in `record.help.cell_or_pin`.
 This could happen if a read-side sequence is initiated before `hp_cleanup_swf`'s `membarrier`